VictorGom3s/MyCMS/README.md

 # MyCMS
-Simple and minimalistic CMS made with CodeIgniter.
+Simple and minimalistic CMS made with CodeIgniter 3.1.10.